Investing Fees could cost you your early retirement!

 Use the best broker

-You especially want to avoid all significant fees that are proportional to the amount invested.
+You especially want to avoid all significant fees proportional to the amount invested.
 But generally, with good brokers, these are so small they almost do not matter.

 When you choose a broker, you need to avoid choosing one with a percentage custody fee.
-Fortunately, there are plenty of good brokers without such fees so that you will never have to pay for it.
+Fortunately, there are plenty of good brokers without such fees, so you will never have to pay for it.

 But there are other factors at play here.
 For instance, if you are using a Swiss broker, you will pay up to 0.15% stamp tax duty on each buy and sell operations.
 This fee is not as bad as a management fee.
 But this is still something that you want to avoid.